PRITHVI01234/ZOCKET_ML/README.md

 4. **Input the Path to the Ad Creative Image when Prompted.**

+   Choose the image you want to do predictions on by choosing the image from your desktop or anyother

 5. **Explore the Results:**

    The Ad Streamlit file will display the results and insights provided by the model.